-LABEL DESCRIPTION PoE Usage This field displays the amount of power the Switch is currently supplying to the connected PoE-enabled devices and the total power the Switch can provide to the connected PDs.
+LABEL DESCRIPTION Hybrid Mode This field displays whether the Switch is in Standalone mode or Cloud mode.
+In Standalone mode you can see a link to a QR code to register the Switch to use NCC (Nebula Control Center).
+Cloud Control Status This field displays the registration and connection status between the Switch and the NCC (Nebula Control Center).
+In Standalone mode, the status will display Disconnected or Unregistered .
+In cloud mode the status will display Connected or Disconnected .
+Connected - The Switch is registered with and connected to the NCC.
+Disconnected - The Switch is not connected to the NCC.
+Unregistered - The Switch is not registered with the NCC.
+PoE Usage This field displays the amount of power the Switch is currently supplying to the connected PoE- enabled devices and the total power the Switch can provide to the connected PDs.
 It also shows the percentage of PoE power usage.
 When PoE usage reaches 100%, the Switch will shut down PDs one-by-one according to the PD priority which you configured in Basic Setting > PoE Setup .
 Detail Click this link to go to the Basic Setting > System Info screen to check other detailed information, such as system resource usage and the Switch temperature, fan speeds or voltage.
-IP Address Inform ation IPv4 Address This field displays the Switch's current IPv4 address.
-Subnet Mask This field displays the Switch's subnet mask.
-Default Gateway This field displays the IP address of the Switch's default gateway.
+IP Address Inform ation IPv4 Address This field displays the current IPv4 address of the Switch.
+Subnet Mask This field displays the subnet mask of the Switch.
+Default Gateway This field displays the IP address of the default gateway of the Switch.
 IP Setup Click the link to go to the Basic Setting > IP Setup screen.
-IPV6 Global Unicast Address This field displays the Switch's IPv6 global unicast address IPV6 Link-Local Address This field displays the Switch's IPv6 link-local address.
+IPV6 Global Unicast Address This field displays the IPv6 global unicast address of the Switch.
+IPV6 Link-Local Address This field displays the IPv6 link-local address of the Switch.
 IPv6 configuration Click the link to go to the Basic Setting > IPv6 screen.
 Device Status and Quick This section shows whether a feature is enabled or not on the Switch.
 You can click a feature's Setting link to go to the configuration screen for the feature.
 Configuration Hover your cursor over a red exclamation mark to display information about the feature.
 Quick Links This section provides the shortcut link to a specific configuration screen.